-Second Spring – Don't retire them!
+Second Spring – Don't retire them, rewire them!

 SecondSpring_06